Careers360 Logo

 Hydrogen sulphide gas burns in air to give water and sulfur dioxide can be written as :

-Q 5. (c) Barium chloride reacts with aluminum sulphate to give aluminum chloride and a precipitate of barium sulphate.
+Q 5. (c) Barium chloride reacts with aluminium sulphate to give aluminium chloride and a precipitate of barium sulphate.

-Barium chloride reacts with aluminum sulphate to give aluminum chloride and a precipitate of barium sulphate can be written as :
+Answer: Barium chloride reacts with aluminium sulphate to give aluminium chloride and a precipitate of barium sulphate can be written as :

 Q 5. (d) Potassium metal reacts with water to give potassium hydroxide and hydrogen gas.